Egypt starts amending constitution despite political divisions

 "Unless political agreement is reached between all of the major political actors in the country, we are going to head from one crisis to another," he said.

-"The people need to be informed candidly about the size of Egypt's problems, which require quick and decisive action," said a statement issued at the end of the gathering.

-Egypt's finances are floundering: the budget deficit has widened to almost half of all state spending and foreign reserves totalled just $14.9 billion (9.7 billion pounds) in June - representing less than three months of imports that the International Monetary Fund considers to be a minimum safe cushion.

-Some of Egypt's Arab allies welcome Mursi's demise and have rushed to prop up the nation's coffers, however.
+Many of Egypt's Arab allies have welcomed Mursi's demise and rushed to prop up the nation's wobbling finances.

 Egypt's central bank said on Sunday it had received $2 billion in funds from Saudi Arabia, the latest instalment of a $12 billion aid package pledged by Gulf Arab states.